 What ratio do I use for mixing thinner with acrylic paints?

 I recommend that everyone start with as little thinner for their acrylic paint mix as possible.
-The more thinner your add, the less paint behaves, well, like paint.
+The more thinner you add, the less paint behaves like paint–You’ll get less coverage, lower color saturation.
 For the most part, start with a small amount of paint on your palette and slowly add a drop or two to your color.
 Mix this thoroughly and test whether your mixture is thin enough for your application.

-The guide here is to create a ratio mixture where your paint flows off your paint brush, rather than drips or runs.
+The key is to create a thin mixture where your paint flows off your paint brush, but doesn’t drip or run.
 Your paint should also maintain its coverage or adherence to the model surface.
 In other words, don’t add so much thinner than your paint doesn’t stick to your model or working surface.
 Although some thinners help maintain paint surface adherence, these thinners also reduce the opacity of your paint color.

 The exact ratio of thinner to paint you should mix will depend on several factors.
 This includes how viscous your model paint is already, what thinner you’re using, and what you’re trying to do.
 For each thinning medium/additive shown below, I provide my recommended mixing ratios for painting miniatures.